OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 3. Hooking low-level APIs using Kernel modules.
 4. Patching the app to remove the checks.

-#### Static Analysis
+#### Effectiveness Assessment

-Check the original or decompiled source code for the presence of root detection mechanisms and apply the following criteria:
+Check for the presence of root detection mechanisms and apply the following criteria:

 - Multiple detection methods are scattered throughout the app (as opposed to putting everything into a single method);
-- The root detection mechanisms operate on multiple API layers (Java API, native library functions, Assembler / system calls);
+- The root detection mechanisms operate on multiple API layers (Java APIs, native library functions, Assembler / system calls);
-- The mechanisms show some level of originality (no copy/paste from StackOverflow or other sources);
+- The mechanisms show some level of originality (vs. copy/paste from StackOverflow or other sources);

+Work on bypassing the root detection mechanisms and answer the following questions:

+- Is it possible to easily bypass the mechanisms using standard tools such as RootCloak?
+- Is some amount of static/dynamic analysis necessary to handle the root detection?
+- Did you need to write custom code?
+- How long did it take you to successfully bypass it?
+- What is your subjective assessment of difficulty?

-- The mechanisms are well-integrated with other defenses (e.g. root detection functions are obfuscated and protected from tampering).
+Give some thought to how the root detection functions in the context of the overall protection scheme.
+For example, root detection functions should obfuscated and protected from tampering.

-#### Dynamic Analysis

-Identify and bypass the root detection mechanisms implemented.
-You'll most likely find that a combination of the methods above, or variations of those methods, are used.
-If you're performing a black-box resiliency assessment, disabling the root detection mechanisms is your first step.

-Run execution traces using JDB, DDMS, strace and/or Kernel modules to find out what the app is doing - you'll usually see all kinds of suspect interactions with the operating system, such as opening *su* for reading or obtaining a list of processes.
-These interactions are surefire signs of root detection.
-Identify and deactivate the root detection mechanisms one-by-one.

 #### Remediation

-If the root detection mechanisms are found to be insufficient, propose additional checks so the protection scheme fulfills the criteria listed above.
+If root detection is missing or too easily bypassed, make suggestions in line with the effectiveness criteria listed above.
+This may include adding more detection mechansims, or better integrating existing mechanisms with other defenses.

 #### References